 What Is A Database?

-Schemas are a framework of structuring data to recognize and interpret patterns in that data.
+Schemas are a framework for structuring data to recognize and interpret patterns in that data.
 So relational databases are designed to work with structured data, coming from a single source — not raw data that varies in structure, format, and sources.

 What Is A Data Lake?